1.1.About LineVision Desktop

 2. Give the new Layer a name.

-3. Select the type of layer you want to add: Tiled, Feature or Dynamic
+3. Select the type of layer you want to add: Tiled, Feature or Dynamic (Tiled is the most common selection and the default)

 4. Select if the location of the layer is a local file on your PC or streaming online or server data: Local (This PC) or Online (Server).